sf-wdi-29/angular_book_app/README.md

 | Create your own 'ORM' between an external API and your app|

 Built on the top of the `$http` service, Angular’s `$resource` is a service that lets you interact with RESTful backends easily. `$resource` is very similar to models in Rails.
-In this tutorial, we're going to make use of a post API that can be found here: `https://super-crud.herokuapp.com/books`.
-The request syntax of the posts API follows the same pattern as the wine API that you used yesterday.
+In this tutorial, we're going to make use of a book API that can be found here: `https://super-crud.herokuapp.com/books`.
+The request syntax of the books API follows the same pattern as the wine API that you used yesterday.

 ## Installation
 1. Clone this repo and run 'bower install'